Proportional Selection in Networks: Introduction

 \section{Introduction}

-Consider the problem of selecting a fixed number of $k$ nodes from a network.
-Our goal is twofold: to identify the most influential nodes, and to ensure that the selection proportionally represents the diversity within the network.
-For instance, consider a network composed of three groups of densely connected nodes.
-Assume the groups contain 50\%, 30\%, and 20\% of all nodes, respectively, and connections between groups are relatively sparse.
+Consider the \textit{peer-selection problem} of selecting $k$ nodes from a network.
+Our goal is twofold: to identify the most influential nodes, and to ensure that the selection proportionally represents the structure of the network.
+For instance, consider a network composed of three densely connected groups, containing 50\%, 30\%, and 20\% of all nodes, respectively, with relatively sparse connections between the groups.
 If the objective is to select $k = 10$ nodes, a proportional approach would involve selecting five most influential nodes from the first group, three from the second, and two from the third group.
-In this paper we design selection methods that capture this intuition, yet apply to networks with more complex structures.
+In this paper we design selection methods that capture this intuition, yet apply to networks with arbitrary structures.

-Our model has broad applicability across various real-world scenarios.
-For instance, imagine a network where nodes represent political blogs or news websites, and the links indicate references between them.
-In this context, proportional selection would ensure a balanced representation of predominant opinions, such as left-wing and right-wing political views, within the chosen set of websites.
-As another example consider the case of a strike group described by~\citet{Michael:1997}: After acquiring a forest products facility, new management revised workers' compensation, prompting a strike.
-When negotiations stalled, external consultants analyzed the workers' communication network, revealing three distinct groups: young Spanish speakers, young English speakers, and older English speakers.
-Consultants identified Bob and Norm as key communicators and, by engaging them, quickly resolved the strike.
-Interestingly, for $k=2$, our methods identify the same individuals.
-When $k=3$, our best-performing method also selects Alejandro, ensuring representation from each of the predominant groups.

-Finally, our model generalizes elections.
-As discussed in \Cref{sec:case-studies}, for bipartite graphs, it reduces to a well-studied election framework where proportionality is extensively explored~\citep{lac-sko:b:approval-survey, FSST-trends}.
-From what follows our work contributes to the social choice literature by enabling elections where the set of candidates is not predetermined.
-Instead, citizens can cast their votes for individuals they know personally.
-This concept has been previously explored in the context of vote delegation, or liquid democracy~\citep{green2015direct, brill2018interactive}.
-However, liquid democracy often faces criticism because delegated votes tend to concentrate in the hands of a single influential individual.
-In contrast, our approach focuses on selecting a group of representatives based on votes cast through personal connections and trust.
-Thus, our approach combines the benefits of indirect democracy with a more personalized voting process, fostering a stronger connection between voters and their representatives.